selenebun/towerdefense/README.md

 * G to toggle god mode
 * H to toggle displaying enemy health bars
 * M to import and load map string (will reset game!)
-* P to toggle display particle effects
+* P to toggle display particle effects (turning them off helps with lag)
 * R to reset game
 * S to sell selected tower
 * T to toggle tile coordinate display